aineedtech/aineedtech/README.md

 ### <div align="center">Hi there, I'm Aini <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> </div>

 <p align="center">
-  My name rhymes with panini and also fettuccine 😋
+  ⚒ Geoscientist turned Code Lover 💻
 </p>

 <hr style="border:1.5px solid gray"> </hr>

+Passionate about unraveling the Earth's mysteries and looking for ways to bring in technology into my day-to-day job, from creating cool web apps to applying machine learning and AI.

+When I'm not coding, you'll find me learning German, hitting the pavement for a run, or getting lost in a good book (currently at 87 consecutive days!).

+Let's connect and create together on this exciting journey.
+Find me at <a href="https://twitter.com/aineedtech">aineedtech</a> on Twitter.

+<!--
 I'm a geoscientist from Malaysia.
 I look at rocks and the earth subsurface during my day-to-day job.
 I find creating things and problem solving satisfying, hence I decided to learn to code and build cool things with it!

-My goal is to brush up on HTML and CSS before I move on to JavaScript and other programming languages.
-Other than Web Development, I am also interested in Data Science and have been enjoying Kaggle short courses.
-Right now I am working on HTML/CSS challenges from Frontend Mentor and polishing up my Python.

 - 👩‍💻 I’m currently learning HTML, CSS, and Python.
 - 🤓 I also geek out on geophysics, language learning, and event planning.
-- 📫 You can reach me at <a href="https://twitter.com/aineedtech">aineedtech</a>.
+- 📫 You can reach me at <a href="https://twitter.com/aineedtech">aineedtech</a> on Twitter
 - ⚡ Fun fact: My first programming language is Bash!

-<!--
 **aineedtech/aineedtech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: